tom-sharp/Sudoku-Solver/README.md

  		The rules are: Cell singles, Cluster singles, Cluster cells traverse exclusions
 		Will not be able to solve puzzles with multiple solutions as it uses logic rules

- 	*	BackTrack Algorithm (enhanched), utilizes the rule base algorithm as a starting point when using switch -b.
+ 	*	NumPass Algorithm, utilizes the rule base algorithm to increase performance.
  		There after it will test all qualified possible numbers and will solve any valid puzzle.
-		To run backtrack only, use switch -bo instead.

-	*	Performance test solving: 4000-puzzles.txt (located in binaries folder) 13 seconds using logic only to solve all 4000 puzzles 22 seconds using backtrack only (-bo) to solve all 4000 puzzles
+	*	Performance test solving: 4000-puzzles.txt (located in binaries folder) 13 seconds using logic only to solve all 4000 puzzles 13 seconds using numpass algorithm to solve all 4000 puzzles